tallen-hashicorp/vault-azure-ad-k8s-example/README.md

     - Ensure that Vault's openid-configuration and public JWKS APIs are network-reachable by Azure.
     - Short-lived credentials enhance security but are more complex to integrate and manage frequent credential rotations effectively.
 - Ensure `api_addr` is set to external API URL.
+- Needs to take advantage of `group_policy_application_mode` : [Secrets management across namespaces without hierarchical relationship](https://developer.hashicorp.com/vault/tutorials/enterprise/namespaces-secrets-sharing)

 ### Notes
 - HCP Vault is 1.15 🤦‍♂️
 - `vault_identity_oidc` gets created every time!
 - No matching federated identity record found for presented assertion audience 'https://vault.the-tech-tutorial.com:8200/v1/platform-team/identity/oidc/plugins'
-    - This looks correct however I feel this is a MSFS cache issue
+    - This looks correct however I feel this is a MSFS cache issue, wait to 12:00 to test again

 ## To Deploy
 For this, we need Vault deployed using HTTPS, and it must be network-reachable by Azure.